gwu-libraries/scholarspace-hyrax/README.md

 ## Status & Unresolved Issues
 - Most features are working correctly: creation of accounts, creating of the default and ETDs admin sets, creation of new works, creation of collections, search & faceting, editing of works, uploading of files, bulk uploading with Bulkrax import.
-- A possible bug: Admin Sets in this implementation appear as `Private`, even though child works added to these sets can be made `Open Access` (and are visible without logging in, as expected).
+- **Possible bug**: Admin Sets in this implementation appear as `Private`, even though child works added to these sets can be made `Open Access` (and are visible without logging in, as expected).
 But I believe Admin Sets should appear as `Public`/`Open Access` by default.
+- **Log rotation**: This has not been configured inside the Rails/Hyrax container.
+When running in development, with code from `/opt/scholarspace/scholarspace-hyrax` mapped externally, it probably makes sense to let the host system handle log rotation.
+Even in production, it may be more desirable to have application logs reside outside the container (by mapping `/opt/scholarspace/scholarspace-hyrax/log` to an external volume).
+- **